 Dublin, Edinburgh, and the Early Reprint Trade

 There is good reason to believe the Statute of Anne facilitated the growth of the reprint trade outside of London.
-In the first place, as book historian Mary Pollard notes, the Statute of Anne pertained only to Great Britain, and thus created an incentive system that rewarded British printing but could not punish those who reprinted British titles in Ireland or the American colonies .
-At the same time, the Statute of Anne also created opportunities for a reprint trade within Scotland, for as Warren McDougall observes, London monopolists were required to take claims of Scottish piracy to the Scottish supreme civil court (the Court of Session), which denied the London publishers’ arguments for perpetual copyright in 1747, upholding instead the Statute of Anne’s fixed term copyright provisions .
-This legal setting effectively made both works with expired copyrights and works that were not entered in the Stationers’ Record fair game for the budding Irish and Scottish reprint trades.
+In the first place, as book historian Mary Pollard notes, the Statute of Anne pertained only to Great Britain, and thus created an incentive system that rewarded British printing but could not punish those who reprinted British titles in Ireland or the American colonies [Pollard 66, Feather 64].2 At the same time, the Statute of Anne also created opportunities for a reprint trade within Scotland, for as Warren McDougall observes, London monopolists were required to take claims of Scottish piracy to the Scottish supreme civil court (the Court of Session), which denied the London publishers’ arguments for perpetual copyright in 1747, upholding instead the Statute of Anne’s fixed-duration copyright provisions .
+This legal setting effectively made works with expired copyrights as well as works that were not entered in the Stationers’ Record fair game for the budding Irish and Scottish reprint trades.

-Drawing upon rhetoric advanced by these London monopolists, contemporary scholars have often emphasized the role the reprint trade played in the book markets of both Dublin and Edinburgh.
-In the case of the Dublin book market, Máire Kennedy has argued that “The prosperity of the Dublin book trade in the eighteenth century was largely due to the reprint business” .
-Mary Pollard has echoed this argument: “Considered merely as a reprinter of London books,” Pollard writes, “the Dublin book trade looks like a pale and inferior reflection of that of London.
+Drawing upon rhetoric advanced by these London publisher monopolists, contemporary scholars have often emphasized the role the reprint trade played in the Dublin and Edinburgh book markets.
+In the case of the former, Máire Kennedy has argued that “The prosperity of the Dublin book trade in the eighteenth century was largely due to the reprint business” .
+Mary Pollard has echoed this argument.
+“Considered merely as a reprinter of London books,” Pollard writes, “the Dublin book trade looks like a pale and inferior reflection of that of London.
 As something of a phenomenon in its very rapid development in the eighteenth century, however, it deserves study in its own right, not in spite of its reprints but because its prosperity was largely based on them” .
 To pave the way for a thorough examination of these and other related claims, this study leverages a new database of edition reprints discovered using methods discussed in the following section.

 Identifying Reprints: Data and Methods

-This analysis made it possible to group nearly all ESTC records that were either first editions or reprints of another record into groups of records, where each group of records contains all of the editions for a given title.
-The full dataset of clustered editions is available for download;2 a subset is displayed below.
-Click a title to view all discovered editions:
+This analysis made it possible to combine ESTC records into groups wherein each group ideally contains all of the editions for a given publication.
+The full dataset of clustered editions is available for download;4 a subset is displayed below.
+Click a title to view all editions discovered:

 Mapping the Early Reprint Trade